Roundabouts

 Rule 186 is the most-tested roundabout rule because the lane and signal differ for every exit.
 Use this matrix when the exit you want is …

-Rule 187 — pedestrians, cyclists, horses and long vehicles
+Rule 187 — extra care for pedestrians, motorcyclists and long vehicles

 Rule 187 lists the categories of road user that need extra care at every roundabout: